-Figure 10.13: Efficiencies for tagging b-jets versus rejection of background jets, determined from an inclusive $Z \rightarrow q\bar{q}$ sample at the Z pole run.
+Figure 10.13: Efficiencies for tagging b-jets versus rejection of background jets, determined from an inclusive $Z \to q\bar{q}$ sample at the Z pole run.

-10.2.6 Missing Energies, Momenta and Masses
+10.2.6 MISSING ENERGIES, MOMENTA AND MASSES

 Neutrinos interact weakly with the detector and for all practical purposes escape detection without traces.
 The same is true for the hypothesized dark matter particles.
 However, their existences can be inferred from detectable ("visible") particles.
 The total energy and momentum of these "missing" particles, missing energy and momentum as they are usually called, can be calculated from the energies and momenta of visible particles through energy-momentum conservation.
 Despite of their elusive nature, neutrinos are as important as visible particles for the CEPC physics program.
-About 20% of the Z bosons and
+About 20% of the Z bosons and 30% of the W bosons decay directly into final states with neutrinos.
+Searching for Higgs boson decays to dark matter particles is a key physics goal of the Higgs factory.

-Figure 10.14: The two-dimensional distributions of b-likeliness L_B and c-likeliness L_C of jets from the $H \rightarrow b\bar{b}$, $H \rightarrow c\bar{c}$ and $H \rightarrow gg$ decays showing separately (a,b,c) and combined (d).
+Figure 10.14: The two-dimensional distributions of b-likeliness L_B and c-likeliness L_C of jets from the $H \to b\bar{b}$, $H \to c\bar{c}$ and $H \to gg$ decays showing separately (a,b,c) and combined (d).
 Distributions of individual decays (a,b,c) are normalized to unit volume while the combined distribution is the sum of the three individual distributions.
-Change x- and y-axis titles to L_B or b-likeliness, L_C or c-likeliness.